What should I study at university if I want to work for a charity?

 Charity graduate schemes are few and far between and likely to be highly competitive.
 You’ll need to stand out to be in with a chance, and that means having both plenty of work experience and a strong academic record.
 These graduate schemes all ask for candidates with at least a 2.1 and are open to those from all subject backgrounds:

-- Cancer Research UK: applicants must have 280 UCAS points and GCSE maths and English at grade C or above.
-There are five options: fundraising and marketing; scientific strategy and funding; policy information and communication; finance; and technology.
+- Cancer Research UK: applicants must have a GCSE in maths and English at grade C or above.
+There are six options: fundraising and marketing; scientific strategy and funding; policy information and communication; finance; technology; and HR.
+Applicants also need to have achievements outside of their academic career either through work experience or voluntary positions.

 - Charity Works: 12-month graduate scheme designed to find and develop the future leaders of non-profit organisations.